nickbeen/nickbeen.github.io/_posts/2022-02-17-when-bash-aliases-stop-working.md

 ## .profile

-There is actually one file that peaks my interest, the `.profile` file.
+There is actually one file that piques my interest, the `.profile` file.
 When you open it with any editor, it becomes clear this file is also related to bash.
 This is the file that loads `.bashrc` during login.
 The second comment in the file explains the actual cause of the problem.

 ```
-# This file is not read by bash(1), if ~/.bash_profile or ~/.bash_login
+# This file is not read by bash(1), if ~/.bash_profile or ~/.bash_login exists.
-# exists.
 ```

-And then it occured to me the day before I had rebuild the PHP 5.6 instance as I was working on phasing parts out of that legacy project.
+And then it occurred to me the day before I had rebuild the PHP 5.6 instance as I was working on phasing parts out of that legacy project.
 Rebuilding it -for some reason- created a new `.bash_profile` file which prevents `.bash_rc` and `.bash_aliases` from initializing during login.
 The fix was as easy as deleting the file since the PHP 5.6 path wasn't needed for login shells.

 That'll teach me for running a PHP 5.6 instance in 2022.